wiggywombathead/proteus/documentation/notes.md

 ### Implementing `kmalloc()`
 Associate each allocation with a header, which will all form a linked list.
 It includes the allocation size, and whether it is currently in use.
-To allocate, we must find an allocaion that is at least the number of requested bytes and not currently in use.
+To allocate, we must find an allocation that is at least the number of requested bytes and not currently in use.
 If the allocation being inspected is large relative to the request, we can split it up (i.e. if allocation is >= 2 times the header - avoids having too many allocations that are half header, half data).